28th February 1998

 "No, no, Albus, it's nothing.
 You're a good man, we all owe you a great deal of gratitude for what you've done for us."
 Molly reassured him earnestly.

 Molly shuddered to herself unconsciously feeling for her wand in her apron pocket.
-It didn't matter, either way, Percy needed to be shown the consequences of his decisions.
-She'd invite him for lunch, not Audrey of course, squib or muggle she couldn't come to the Burrow.
-Once she got him here, and he'd agree to help with what Albus needed, she'd see if she could find him a nice witch, someone intelligent.
+It didn't matter, either way, Percy needed to see the consequences of his decisions.
+She'd invite him for lunch, not Audrey of course, Squib or Muggle she couldn't come to the Burrow.
+Once she got him here, and Percy would agree to help with what Albus needed.
+She'd see if she could find him a nice witch, someone intelligent.

 Molly thought about it a bit more.
-Apparently, Percy was made for the Ministry.
-Perhaps he of all her children would need to find a partner with breeding, one that could host the Ministry parties she and Arthur never attended.
+Apparently, Percy suited the Ministry.
+Perhaps he of all her children would need to find a partner with breeding.
+One that could host the Ministry parties she and Arthur never attended.
 Someone that could move in the circles that people like the Malfoys populated.
 Molly suppressed another shudder.
-She loved her husband and her children fiercely and wished the same for all her children, but perhaps she could pave the way for Percy to find someone who would help his career.
-She was sure that some witches would overlook the Weasley finances considering Percy's position in the Ministry and if they were traditionally minded well, the Weasley family was sacred twenty-eight.
-If it required a bit more decorum than her family was used to displaying she'd adapt.
-Perhaps she and Arthur could meet Percy and his witch away from home, they could dress up and be polite, brush up on the necessary political manoeuvrings.
+She loved her husband and her children fiercely and wished the same for all her children.
+But perhaps she could pave the way for Percy to find someone who would help his career.
+She was sure that some witches would overlook the Weasley finances considering Percy's position in the Ministry and if they held traditional views, well, the Weasley family was sacred twenty-eight.
+If that meant they would require a bit more decorum than her family displayed to feel comfortable, Molly would adapt.
+Perhaps she and Arthur could meet Percy and his witch away from home; they could dress up and be polite.
+Brush up on the necessary political manoeuvrings.
 She'd do it for Percy, they both would.
 Better that than let Percy continue with this fancy of his with this Audrey.
 Just think of the grandchildren.